xalatechnologies/Xala-Web/docs/all-sections.md

 Headline (exact):

-Inside This Box Lies the Future of Technology — Engineered by Xala Technologies.
+Inside This Box Lies the Future of Innovation — Engineered by Xala Technologies.

 Behavior:
 	•	Fully visible when box is closed